SN-CRISP/CRISP/index.md

 ### Dust from supernova environments

-- **Dust attenuation slopes of DES galaxies (PI: J. Duarte)**:<br/>
+- **Dust attenuation slopes of high-z galaxies (PI: J. Duarte)**:<br/>
 We obtain a set of dust attenuation slopes for a cosmological sample of SNe Ia from their host galaxies with broad-band photometry from the Dark Energy Survey ([DES](https://www.darkenergysurvey.org/)) complemented with available GALEX UV photometry and 2MASS NIR when available.
 We use the SED fitter [prospector](https://prospect.readthedocs.io/en/latest/) and [FSPS](https://dfm.io/python-fsps/current/) population synthesis code.
 The method is tested with simulations.
 We find a two-dimensional dust step that is similar in magnitude and significance to the mass-step but not equal.
+[Paper](https://ui.adsabs.harvard.edu/abs/2022arXiv221114291D/abstract) submitted.
 <p align="center">
 <img src="tau-n.jpg" alt="alt text" width=550 height=250>
 </p>